-One-way flight Reykjavik/Kangerlussuaq or reverse; transfer from the Kangerlussuaq airport to ship or reverse; shipboard accommodations; digital photo journal of your trip; all meals onboard ship.
+One-way flight Copenhagen/Kangerlussuaq; transfer from the Kangerlussuaq airport to ship or reverse; gear on loan (boots); shipboard accommodations; digital photo journal of your trip; all meals onboard ship.
 Subject to change without notice.

-Airfare other than mentioned as included; accommodations other than the ship; transfers not mentioned as included; passport and visa expenses; optional excursions; alcohol, soft drinks and other beverages besides coffee and tea; Wi-Fi; communication charges; all items of a personal nature; laundry; required travel insurance; gratuities; excess baggage charges; airport departure tax; fuel surcharge may apply.
+Airfare other than mentioned as included; accommodations other than the ship; transfers not mentioned as included; passport and visa expenses; optional excursions; alcohol, soft drinks and other beverages besides coffee and tea; Wi-Fi; communication charges; all items of a personal nature; laundry; required travel insurance; gratuities (gratuities will be automatically added to your onboard account; gratuities are adjustable); excess baggage charges; airport departure tax; fuel surcharge may apply.